Jamesits/alwaysonline/README.md

 Exposing AlwaysOnline directly to the internet is not recommended, mainly because DNS/UDP can passively anticipate in an amplification/reflection DDoS attack.
 AlwaysOnline does not implement any rate limiting or abnormal client blocking mechanism.

+### High Availability

+AlwaysOnline is stateless, so it is possible to run multiple instances to accommodate your high availability needs.
+Failover is realized by a 1-second DNS cache TTL and your own DNS server's failover capability.

+I acknowledge this is not the best way to implement HA, but it is simple enough and enough for casual deployments.
+If you use AlwaysOnline in a mission-critical environment, then external load balancer with upstream health check (e.g. Nginx or HAProxy) and/or distributed container orchestration tools (e.g. Docker Swarm Mode or Kubernetes) are recommended.

 ### Extensibility

 AlwaysOnline replies any URL segments it recogonizes, regardless of which domain it comes from.
 If your client speaks a protocol AlwaysOnline recognizes but on a different domain, simply add another delegation on your DNS server and everything should work.